War Horse (soundtrack): Reception

 Writing for AllMusic, William Ruhlmann said "This is certainly not one of Williams' light adventure scores à la Star Wars or Raiders of the Lost Ark, nor horror music such as Jaws.
 Rather, it contains both homey and disturbing parts, within the overall context of an old-fashioned orchestral movie soundtrack."
 Nathan Cone of Texas Public Radio said "The early cues are pastoral, and evocative of the Dartmoor countryside.
 The music is ripe with Celtic influences, and a friend of mine even picked out a quote from an old Irish sea chantey.
 There are few big themes established, but the mood is set as a young boy takes in a steed named Joey.
 Midway through the album, the mood turns more somber, as Joey is placed into service."

 James Southall of Movie Wave wrote "the score on the album plays out along a very well-developed dramatic path – listening to the album really is like hearing a story told through music – is testament to his [Williams'] great gifts".
 Mfiles-based Sean Wilson wrote "It's the orchestral nuances; it's the memorability of the themes themselves (regardless of whether they get stand-alone arrangements); it's the complex tapestry of emotions that take the listener on an emotional journey.
 Even in his advancing years, Williams refuses to rest on his laurels, always pushing himself to come up with stunning music that matches Spielberg's vision."
-Jonathan Broxton wrote "Williams’ work in [War Horse] is to be amongst the best of the year.
+Jonathan Broxton of Movie Music UK wrote "Williams’ work in [War Horse] is to be amongst the best of the year.
 He provides Joey – who is, obviously, incapable of conveying human emotion – with a voice and a heart, and allows the film to tell the story of his life with scope, grandeur and an epic sweep, but which is also not afraid to convey a sense of intimacy when required.
 It also shows Williams to be a master dramatist, expertly pushing the audience's buttons in all the right places with a score that is beautiful to the ear, intellectually stimulating to the brain through its thematic complexity and narrative flow, and stirring to the soul."

 The Guardian's Andrew Puliver and The Prague Reporter's Jason Pirodsky called the score as "persistently soaring" and "swells up on the soundtrack".
-Classic FM wrote "War Horse is a mix of pastoral folky numbers and full-on orchestral blow-outs as the films moves from the English countryside to wartime France."
+Classic FM.com wrote "War Horse is a mix of pastoral folky numbers and full-on orchestral blow-outs as the films moves from the English countryside to wartime France."
 Filmtracks.com wrote "being a Williams score, this music relies on the intelligence of its constructs to succeed, and in that regard, the composer continues to prove that he is at the top of his game.
 Rather than worry about the difficultly he faced when being forced to abandon all of his many themes halfway through the picture, enjoy each portion of War Horse for its inherent saturation with Williams' trademark sensibilities."